Omega−3 fatty acid: Seal oil

 Seal oil is a source of EPA, DPA, and DHA, and is commonly used in Arctic regions.
 According to Health Canada, it helps to support the development of the brain, eyes, and nerves in children up to 12 years of age.
 Like all seal products, it is not allowed to be imported into the European Union.

 A Canadian company, FeelGood Natural Health, pleaded guilty in 2023 to illegally selling seal oil capsules to American consumers.
 The company sold over 900 bottles of the capsules, worth over $10,000.
 Seal oil is made from the blubber of dead seals, and is illegal to sell in the United States under the Marine Mammal Protection Act.
 The global population of harp seals stands at around 7 million, and they have been hunted in Canada for thousands of years.
 FeelGood was sentenced to pay a fine of $20,000 and three years of probation.

 Other sources

+DuPont has modified Yarrowia lipolytica (a yeast) to produce EPA.
+The resulting oil is used in a human dietary supplement and in salmon feed.

-A trend in the early 21st century was to fortify food with omega−3 fatty acids.
+A trend in the early 21st century was to fortify food with omega−3 fatty acids extracted from any of the sources mentioned above.

+Issues with sources

+Supply shortage

+Most European countries do not have a large enough seafood supply to meet the European recommendations for fish and DHA intake.
+If fishing is scaled up to try to meet these demands, it would not be sustainable.

+The average daily DHA+EPA intake is lower than the FAO recommendation of 250 mg/day in 142 out of 187 countries surveyed, as of 2010.
+A 2024 study measured the amount of DHA and EPA in red blood cell membranes to estimate long-chain n-3 nutrition status around the globe, building on top of a 2016 study using the same technique.
+In both studies, almost every country had an Omega-3 Index (O3I) in the "low" and "very low" ranges.

+As of 2015 and 2019, the world does not produce enough omega-3 from traditional sources (fishmeal, fish oil, vegetable oil) to ensure an adequate supply for every living person.
+It is also unrealistic to expect a further increase in fish catches or in cropland used.
+Novel sources such as algae oil and genetically-modified organisms provide a hope of further growth.